 Keep in mind that you’ll also have to pay closing costs on your loan.
 Typically, these costs are paid upfront using the same savings that you are using for your down payment.
 For example, suppose you are hoping to buy a $200,000 home and you have determined that, after accounting for other savings goals, you have $30,000 available for upfront costs.
 Assume your closing costs are about $10,000 (the actual amount could be more or less).
 That means that the amount you have available for a down payment is actually only $20,000, or 10 percent of the home price.

 Learn more about what to consider when deciding how much to put down.
-For personalized advice, consider meeting with a HUD-certified housing counselor.
+For personalized advice, consider meeting with a HUD-approved housing counseling agency.

 Explore your loan choices